RestoreVAR: Visual Autoregressive Generation for All-in-One Image Restoration: Experiments

-For testing generalization, we report MUSIQ~\cite{musiq} and CLIPIQA~\cite{clipiqa} scores in Table~\ref{tab:generalization_metrics} on the real-world datasets discussed in Sec.~\ref{subsec: datasets}.
-RestoreVAR achieves higher scores than non-generative models (on average), indicating better robustness under real degradations.
+For testing generalization, we report MUSIQ~\citep{musiq} and CLIPIQA~\citep{clipiqa} scores in Table~\ref{tab:generalization_metrics} on the real-world, unseen and mixed degradation datasets discussed in Sec.~\ref{subsec: datasets}.
+RestoreVAR achieves higher scores than non-generative models (on average), indicating better robustness under these degradations.
 Qualitative results for this experiment are shown in Fig.~\ref{fig: ood_qual}, where RestoreVAR consistently outperforms non-generative approaches.
-To further evaluate perceptual quality, we conducted a user study in which participants rated outputs from non-generative models, AutoDIR (LDM-based) and RestoreVAR, for $40$ real-world scenes.
-We received $32$ responses with each participant scoring outputs based on scene consistency, restoration quality, and overall appeal on a 5-point scale.
+Due to space constraints, qualitative comparisons with PromptIR and visual results for LOLBlur are given in the supplementary.
+Furthermore, RestoreVAR achieves performance competitive to those of LDM-based methods on these datasets.
+The slightly lower metrics for RestoreVAR can be explained by the fact that the latent diffusion backbones (Stable Diffusion~\citep{stablediff}) used by the competing generative models are trained on substantially larger datasets, typically hundreds of millions of images, whereas the VAR backbone is trained on only $\sim 1$M ImageNet-1K~\citep{imagenet} images.
+Despite this, RestoreVAR demonstrates comparable generalization performance while offering much faster inference and improved pixel-level fidelity.
+To further evaluate perceptual quality, we conducted a user study in which participants rated outputs from non-generative models, AutoDIR (LDM-based) and RestoreVAR, for $50$ real-world scenes.
+We received $36$ responses with each participant scoring outputs based on scene consistency, restoration quality, and overall appeal on a 5-point scale.
 Table~\ref{tab:user_study} shows that RestoreVAR received the highest average ratings (across all three criteria), highlighting its ability to produce images that align closely with human preferences.
-More visual results are given in the supplementary.
+More quantitative results are provided in the supplementary.

-\textbf{Computational Complexity. }RestoreVAR achieves substantial performance improvements over LDM-based AiOR approaches at a fraction of their computational cost.
-To show this, we compared RestoreVAR with Diff-Plugin, AutoDIR, and PixWizard in terms of inference steps, runtime, TeraFLOPs, and total parameter count.
-As shown in Table~\ref{tab:computation}, RestoreVAR achieves a $\mathbf{10\times}$ speed-up over Diff-Plugin and a $\sim\mathbf{16\times}$ reduction in TFLOPs.
-Compared to AutoDIR and PixWizard, RestoreVAR is over $\mathbf{40\times}$ faster in inference.

-These results highlight the effectiveness of RestoreVAR's generative capabilities while being significantly faster than LDM-based methods.

-\textbf{Limitations and Scope for Future Work. }Despite the strengths of RestoreVAR, there remains scope for improvement.
-First, its performance is inherently constrained by the latent refiner transformer (LRT) and the VAE decoder.
-While the LRT significantly improves results over using no refiner, it does not reach the upper bound set by directly decoding from ground-truth continuous latents.
-Exploring improved VQVAE and refiner architectures could help address this.
-Another promising direction is to employ our non-generative LRT in fully generative VAR models, given its strong performance for AiOR.
-Finally, future work can investigate how the performance of RestoreVAR scales with larger VAR backbones.